Nonbossy Mechanisms: Mechanism Design Robust to Secondary Goals: Introduction

-\paragraph{Nonbossy allocation rules and social choice functions.} Our results can be viewed as a monetary version of previous results on nonbossy allocation rules and social choice functions. \citet{satterthwaite1981strategy} propose the notion of nonbossiness for allocation mechanisms without money, and give several characterizations thereof.
+Our results can be viewed as a monetary version of previous results on nonbossy allocation rules and social choice functions. \citet{satterthwaite1981strategy} propose the notion of nonbossiness for allocation mechanisms without money, and give several characterizations thereof.
 Since then, nonbossy allocation rules have been studied extensively: see the survey by \citet{thomson2016non} for a comprehensive exposition.
-The vast majority of these results focus on environments without money (e.g., allocation of indivisible items~\citep{svensson1999strategy,papai2001strategyproof,hatfield2009strategy}, matching~\citep{kojima2010impossibility,bade2020random}, etc.), which make them incomparable with our results.
+The vast majority of these results focus on environments without money (e.g., allocation of indivisible items under unit demand~\citep{pycia2017incentive,bade2020random} or multi-unit demand~\citep{svensson1999strategy,papai2001strategyproof,hatfield2009strategy}, stable two-sided matching~\citep{kojima2010impossibility},\footnote{\citet{bade2020random} provides an alternative proof for the characterization of individually strategyproof and nonbossy mechanisms by \citet{pycia2017incentive}.} etc.), which make them incomparable with our results.
 Below we discuss several results that are particularly related to ours.

 \citet{svensson2002strategy} study nonbossy allocation mechanisms where, in addition to indivisible items, there is a fixed amount of money being allocated.
 They show that the space of strategyproof and nonbossy mechanisns is finite, and that this space can be further restricted with additional properties enforced.
 This setting is different from ours, because the total ``payment'' (i.e., money being allocated) has to sum up to the fixed amount --- indeed, the finiteness of the space of mechanisms is too strong to be true with general payments that we consider.